On the support of extremal martingale measures with given marginals: the countable case: Some sufficient conditions for the WEP

 Now we provide an example showing that the $2$-link property is not necessary for the WEP.

-\begin{example} {\rm The picture below shows a subset $S$ of $X \times Y$, with $X = \{x_i\}_{i=1}^4$ and $Y=\{y_j\}_{j=1}^6$, which does not have the two-link property and nonetheless one can check by direct verification that the WEP is fulfilled.
+\begin{example} {\rm The picture below shows a subset $S$ of $X \times Y$, with $X = \{x_i\}_{i=1}^4$ and $Y=\{y_j\}_{j=1}^6$, which does not have the two-link property and nonetheless one can check by direct verification that the WEP is fulfilled (see Example \ref{patrasWEP}).

 We will come back to this picture in the next section (see Example \ref{patras2}).} \end{example}